 Set in a beautiful part of Warwickshire, our farm is dedicated to providing people with learning disabilities and or dementia, a safe and rewarding space to explore life on a farm.

-Our aim is to provide a safe, supportive and inclusive environment for vulnerable people and give them the opportunity to take part in the daily activities on the farm.
-This includes care of the animals, growing vegetables and fruit, farm maintenance, preparation and cooking of food, crafts, working as part of a team and learning new skills.
-We have a wide range of livestock including sheep, lambs, geese, chickens, a dog and cats.
-The farm that is fully accessible and is available for bookings all year round.
+Our mission is to create a safe, supportive, and inclusive environment for vulnerable individuals, offering them the chance to engage in daily farm activities.
+These activities include animal care, growing vegetables and fruit, farm maintenance, food preparation and cooking, crafts, teamwork, and skill-building.
+We have a diverse range of livestock, including sheep, lambs, goats, pigs, chickens, a dog and cat.

 OUR AIMS